-LASIK is a 2-step procedure that uses lasers to reshape the corneal surface, in order to improve vision problems such as nearsightedness, farsightedness, and even astigmatism.
+LASIK is a 2-step laser vision correction procedure that uses excimer lasers to reshape the corneal surface, in order to improve refractive errors such as nearsightedness, farsightedness, and even astigmatism.
+IT can reduce dependence on corrective lenses like contact lenses and glasses.
 Talk to your eye doctor to find out if LASIK is right for you.

-With any procedure certain risks do exist, however rare.
-During your free consultation, our team will explain the risks associated with your procedure, so you can make an informed decision.
+With any surgical procedure certain risks do exist, however rare.
+During your free consultation, our team will explain the risks associated with laser eye surgery, so you can make an informed decision.

 The cost of LASIK is based on several factors, including your specific prescription and the topography of your eye (both of which cannot be determined without an exam).
 This is something we can most accurately determine during your free LASIK consultation.